Vietnam.vn - Nền tảng quảng bá Việt Nam

 A lamp post had its cover pried open and the power cable inside cut on the parallel route.
 Photo: Ha Giang

-The area where many lamp posts had their cables stolen is at the intersection of the Ho Chi Minh City - Long Thanh - Dau Giay Expressway and Highway 4, extending to Muong Kenh Bridge, Thu Duc City.
-This section is about 500 m long, with both sides being empty land with no houses.
-It was recorded that more than 10 lamp posts had their covers pried off and the cables inside were stolen.
+The area has many lamp posts with stolen cables at the intersection of the Ho Chi Minh City - Long Thanh - Dau Giay Expressway and Highway 4, extending to Muong Kenh Bridge, Thu Duc City.
+This section is about 500 m long, with both sides being empty land, without houses.
+It is recorded that more than 10 lamp posts had their covers pried off and the cables inside were stolen.

 A representative of T&T Traffic Construction Company Limited (the contractor) said the cable theft occurred a few days after the route opened to traffic on September 17.
 Because the contractor did not have replacement materials available, the electric poles with cut cables did not light up, posing a risk of safety at night.
 Currently, Thu Duc City Police are verifying and handling the case.